-Three images are used for every species in the field guides.
-Moderators should choose the best three images, which ideally display the distinctive features useful in identifying the species and difference.
+Four images are used for every species in the field guides.
+Moderators should choose the best four images, which ideally display the distinctive features useful in identifying the species and differences.
 For insects this might be male and females and life stage such as egg, larvae and adult.
 For plants it might be flower, leaves and fruits.
 Preference should be given to clear, interesting and beautiful images.

-When a new species is created the system automatically picks up the first three images it gets from sightings and puts them in the 3 sample image places.
+Note that when a new species is created the system automatically picks up the first four images it gets from sightings and puts them in the 4 sample image places.
+These may not be the best quality but they can be improved on.